THE FLASH COLLECTIVE

-The "Flash Collective" is a new paradigm I have developed for rethinking the public sphere, an experiment in political art-making in which I assemble a collective of limited duration to produce a single intervention in a public space.
-It is a social practice that focuses the skills drawn on in collective decision-making with a surgical and fast-paced format intended to cut directly to the point of the work, content.
-The flash collective is a result-oriented exercise aimed at the very core of social engagement, collective action.
+The "Flash Collective" is a part of my current practice, an experiment in political art-making in which I assemble a collective of limited duration to produce a single intervention in a public space.
+It is designed to focus the skills drawn on in collective decision-making with a surgical and fast-paced format intended to cut directly to the point of the work, content.
+The flash collective is a result-oriented exercise aimed at the very core of all social engagement, collective action.

 THE FUCK LAWS FLASH COLLECTIVE

 During a workshop for Concordia University I formed a one-day Flash Collective to create a projected billboard in a multi-use shopping street during rush hour.
 I started with a brief lecture about audience, public spaces, and various strategies for collective cultural production, and followed it with a trust-building workshop on issues of HIV criminalization and a mini teach-in on the complexities of HIV disclosure, as modified by pharmaceutical interventions like PrEP/PEP.
 We then had a series of brainstorming sessions, broke into three working groups — one for text, two for design— and executed the billboard as well as buttons and postcards with accompanying messages to hand out on site, mounted a Tumblr page, and planned several follow-up projects.
 We did it in eight hours with a half hour lunch break.